 The KettleCharge comes with a heat-proof extension cord; plug that into the kettle, then connect your standard cable to the other end to keep it safely away from the stove.
 Then plug in your device and the KettleCharge will deliver up to 5 volts and 2 amps, for a total power output of up to 10 watts.

-BioLite stress that it shouldn’t be placed on a fire, either – it’s only for use with controllable heat sources.
-For a long trip it’s going to be difficult to support more than a single device from this product.
+BioLite stresses that it shouldn’t be placed on a fire, either – it’s only for use with controllable heat sources.
+For a long trip, it’s going to be difficult to support more than a single device from this product.

 On the other hand, if your main concern is being able to recharge a phone in emergencies the KettleCharge is ideal.
 Unlike a solar panel it’s independent of weather, so if your battery dies in the middle of the night and you have an urgent call to make you can quickly generate enough power to do that.

 Apart from the variable power output, there are two minor issues with the KettleCharge.
 One is that, on high heat, it tends to boil over a lot thanks to the lack of a spout.
 You can lose a lot of water while your equipment is on a charge, and frequent topping up will be necessary.